- 1 pound ground beef

 - In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic and cook for 1 minute or until tender; drain.
+Add garlic; cook 1 minute longer.
+Drain.
 Stir in the chili sauce, vinegar and salt; set aside.

 - In a small saucepan, bring water and butter to a boil.
 Pour into a small bowl.
 Whisk in potato flakes until blended.
 Beat in cream cheese until smooth.

-- Press 1 biscuit dough onto the bottom and up the sides of each of 10 greased muffin cups.
-Fill with beef mixture.
-Spread potato mixture over beef.
+- Press biscuit dough onto the bottoms and up the sides of 10 greased muffin cups.
+Fill with beef mixture and top with potatoes.
 Sprinkle with potato chips; press down lightly.

 - Bake at 375° for 20-25 minutes or until golden brown.
 Sprinkle with paprika if desired.
 Serve immediately, or cool before placing in a single layer in a freezer container.
 Cover and freeze for up to 2 months.

 - To use frozen pies: Thaw in the refrigerator for 8 hours.
 Place on a greased baking sheet.
 Bake at 375° for 15-18 minutes or until heated through.
 Yield: 5 servings.

 "These were really fun to make, I had the help of my 10 yr old son.
 He loved putting them together and loved eating them!"